 Error Message Description Time-of-day not set- please run the System Setup program The time or date stored in System Setup does not match the computer clock.
 Timer chip counter 2 failed A chip on the system board may be malfunctioning.
 Unexpected interrupt in protected mode The keyboard controller may be malfunctioning or a memory module may be loose.
 WARNING: Dell's Disk Monitoring System has detected that drive [0/1] on the [primary/secondary] EIDE controller is operating outside of normal specifications.
 It is advisable to immediately back up your data and replace your hard drive by calling your support desk or Dell.
 During initial startup, the drive detected possible error conditions.
 When your computer finishes booting, immediately back up your data and replace your hard drive (for installation procedures, see "Adding and Removing Parts" for your computer type).
 If no replacement drive is immediately available and the drive is not the only bootable drive, enter System Setup and change the appropriate drive setting to None .
 Then remove the drive from the computer.
 Write fault The operating system cannot write to the floppy or hard drive.
 Write fault on selected drive The operating system cannot write to the floppy or hard drive.

 Specifications

 NOTE: Offerings may vary by region.
-For more information regarding the configuration of your computer, click Start 3 (Start icon) → Help and Support, and then select the option to view information about your computer.
+For more information regarding the configuration of your computer, click Start

-Table 14.
+Table 15.
 Processor